 Leveraging clinical trials and health economic assessments can help drug plan managers refine decision-making processes, said Currie, noting they also need to balance the speed and due diligence of their drug reviews.
 It’s critical to ensure drugs meet value and safety criteria without causing unnecessary delays for high-value treatments, she added.

-The next frontier of managed care lies in outcome measurement, she explained, which uses real-world evidence to validate drug and program effectiveness and fine-tune solutions.
-By integrating these findings, drug plans can demonstrate value and ensure each dollar spent contributes meaningfully to member health and overall plan sustainability.
+She explained the next frontier of managed care lies in outcome measurement, which uses real-world evidence to validate drug and program effectiveness and fine-tune solutions.
+By integrating these findings, drug plans can demonstrate value and help ensure each dollar spent contributes meaningfully to member health and overall plan sustainability.

 Read: Plan sponsors encouraged to use benefits for preventative health care: 2024 BCHS report launch